robintsunny/StudyGuideNotes/misc.md

 ### what is margin: auto used for?
 It centers a child horizontally and vertically when the parent container is set to display: flex

+### Explain the difference between inline and inline block
+INLINE: The default value for elements.
+Think of elements like <span>, <em>, or <b> and how wrapping text in those elements within a string of text doesn't break the flow of the text.
+An inline element will not accept height and width.
+It will just ignore it.

+INLINE BLOCK: An element set to inline-block is very similar to inline in that it will set inline with the natural flow of text (on the "baseline").
+The difference is that you are able to set a width and height which will be respected.

+### Explain display: block
+Block level elements do not sit inline but break past them.
+By default (without setting a width) they take up as much horizontal space as they can.

+### What does position relative and absolute do?
+an element’s original position remains in the flow of the document, just like the static value.
+But now left/right/top/bottom/z-index will work.
+The positional properties “nudge” the element from the original position in that direction.